 Watch the video where I walk you through this recipe step by step and give you extra tips and tricks.
 I have an entire cooking show on YouTube where I share recipes three times a week.
 Be sure to check it out and subscribe.

 - 1 pound sliced bacon

 - Preheat oven to 350 degrees.
 Line a jelly roll baking pan with foil.
 Spray with nonstick spray.

 - Combine maple syrup, brown sugar, and cayenne pepper in a small bowl.

 - Dip the bacon strips into the mixture, letting the excess drip off before placing them on the baking pan.

-4. Bake at 350 degrees for 20 minutes.
-Increase temperature to 400 degrees and bake for an additional 10-15 minutes until the bacon is browned and crisp.
+- Bake at 350 degrees for about 25 minutes or until the bacon is browned and crisp.